My dream job

 Online job portals

-Over 90% of companies now post their jobs on online portals or job boards.
-The online job markets are free for job seekers and represent a wide range of available positions.
+Nowadays, over 90 per cent of employers post their currently available positions with online portals or job boards.
+These online job markets are free for job seekers and represent a wide range of available positions.
 Some job boards also specialise in certain sectors, occupational groups or geographic areas.

-However, it's not always clear whether an offer is current on an online market.
-If in doubt, you can always make enquiries with the company before you submit an application.
+However, it's not always clear whether an offer posted on an online market is current.
+If in doubt, you should enquire with the company before you submit an application.

-This online platform for social networking is still number one in Germany – one in ten working people in Germany has a Xing account and uses it regularly.
-In addition to company profiles, XING provides users with a personal timeline as well as the ability to create their own portfolios.
+This online platform for social networking is still number one in Germany – one in ten employed persons in Germany has a XING account and uses it regularly.
+In addition to having company profiles, XING also features a personal timeline and gives users the ability to create their own portfolios.
+If you decide to join, pay close attention to what you put in your profile – anything listed should correspond to the information included in your CV.

-In addition to corporate or product news, this is the perfect place to post jobs that will heavily resonate with their intended target groups.
+In addition to corporate and product news, job listings specifically tailored to reach desired target groups are readily posted here.
 This is a very good reason to make sure you start following your dream employer's Facebook page.
 You can often find jobs quicker on Facebook than you can on the company's homepage.
-Plus, you can also address current company news items directly in your application.
+Plus, you can also address current company news items directly in your job application.

-With Twitter, info about available positions can be sent via job tweets or direct messages to the advertiser's followers.
-Due to the limit on the number of characters in a "tweet", the supplied link normally takes you to an external source where the job is described in greater detail.
+With Twitter, info about available positions can be sent via job tweets or direct messages to the company's followers.
+Because of the limit on the number of characters that can be used on Twitter, links usually lead to an external source, where a more accurate job listing is provided.

 Other avenues such as WhatsApp, Snapchat, Pinterest and YouTube, however, will be playing a more important role in recruitment in future.
-Particularly in the creative sector, for example, the timeline may replace a traditional printed CV or a video application may overtake the standard covering letter.
+Particularly in the creative sector, for example, the user timeline may replace a traditional printed CV or video applications may overtake the standard covering letter.

-One application – many contacts.
+Where possible, it's best to submit one application and have that go to as many employers as possible.
 This is why a recruitment agency such as Hays is useful when you're looking for a job.
 Most recruitment companies have very good market access and network with a number of prestigious companies.
 Recruiters also have access to hidden vacancies – namely those that aren't officially listed on the company's homepage or that a company is seeking to fill in a more flexible manner.
 Provided you have the right qualifications, you stand a good chance of being approached.
+This will also save you a lot of work: With an application you can reach a variety of interesting companies.
 Plus, a recruitment company can supply you with honest feedback on how you come across to companies and highlight areas where you can improve.

 There are two types of trade fairs where the topic of careers is important: specialist fairs and dedicated careers fairs.
 When companies are seeking to find staff in a given region, they will hold in-house fairs so they can get to know potential applicants.
-Even the online community has well-established virtual fairs that are recognised entities, for instance the VDI (Association of German Engineers) online careers fair.
+Even the online community has well-established virtual fairs that are recognised entities.
+A good example is the VDI (Association of German Engineers) online careers fair.

 Some fairs focus on particular professions, others solely on new starters and young professionals.
 With this in mind, you should ask yourself in advance what exactly you're expecting to achieve by visiting one of these events.

 Personal contacts are an often-underestimated tool in finding a job.
-Especially any professional contacts you may have can open any number of doors for you, because you'll already be moving in the same circles where you will hopefully soon be working.
-Thus, it's a good idea to make a list of your contacts: Whatever happened to those old colleagues or classmates?
-Who do you know that already works at your target company or one of its external business partners?
+Especially any professional contacts you may have can potentially open any number of doors for you, because you'll already be moving in the same circles where you will hopefully soon be working.
+It is, therefore, prudent to draw up a list of all your contacts: Exactly where have your friends and acquaintances from university and any training courses ended up?
+Who are considered to be respected employees or external business partners?
 All these individuals have their own distinct advantages: They already know you, how you work and your qualities and can also recommend you to your dream company.
+But it's also a good idea to ask around among family and friends for good business contacts.

-Unsolicited applications are also a good idea.
-So, for instance, when a company signals in the media that it is looking to expand in a particular area or when you have something you can offer the company (e.g. customer contacts, special language skills, etc.) that will benefit them directly.
-Call HR or a specialist department and find out whether they have a given need and to whom you can send a corresponding application.
-Scour the internet for a direct contact for other jobs with the same company.
+Here's another tip you may not be aware of: Unsolicited applications can pay off!
+So, for instance, when a company signals in the media that it is looking to expand in a particular area or when you have something you can offer the company (e.g. customer contacts, special language skills, etc.) that will benefit them directly, making an unsolicited approach is definitely worthwhile.
+Call the company's HR department or the department you are interested in and find out whether they have a particular need and who the best person is to send an application to.
+Scour the Internet for a direct contact for other jobs with the same company.